Emotions run high in a quiet Salina neighborhood following the murder of a 71-year-old woman

 “It shocked me,” said neighbor Julie Johnson.
 “It scared me.
 I felt like, you know, my heart just did a few beats.”

-There are a lot of unanswered questions for neighbors like Julie Johnson following an officer-involved shooting Wednesday morning.
-Julie wasn’t the only one.
+There are a lot of unanswered questions for neighbors like Johnson following an officer-involved shooting Wednesday morning.
+She wasn’t the only one.

 Pam Rontti was having her usual visit to Johnson’s house when she noticed the scene.